How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 Bus Lines 11 and 12 – Where to Get On?

-• Line 11: Stops at the airport and takes you to several areas in the city, including Gueliz and Jemaa el-Fna.
+• Line 11: Stops at the airport and takes you to several areas in the city, including Gueliz and Jemaa el-Fna, both popular zones for Marrakech accommodations.

 • Line 12: Passes through several stops in the city but might be longer and more crowded.